-Feel free to top with your favourite icing such as buttercream but I just love light freshness of the creamy cheese and yogurt one used here.
-In the height of spring instead of adding maple syrup to the frosting I use elderflower cordial and top with roasted gooseberries and fresh elderflowers.
-In winter you could add spices to the cake batter and top with baked plums.
-Be create and use what‘s in season in your part of the world.
+You can also feel free to top this with your favourite icing, such as buttercream – but I just love the light freshness of the creamy cheese and yogurt one used here.
+In the height of spring, instead of adding maple syrup to the frosting I use elderflower cordial, and top it with roasted gooseberries and fresh elderflowers.

 SERVES: